 If you’ve never tried a Jamaican patty before, then you’re really in for a treat!
 Caribbean patties are a type of fast food in Jamaica, and you can almost certainly get them in any UK Jamaican takeaway shop.

 The type of filling inside the patty varies, some popular flavours are beef, lamb, saltfish and a veggie version.
-With this recipe you’ll make a ground beef filling, the pastry remains the same no matter what filling you use.
+With this recipe, I’ll show you how to make a ground beef filling, though the pastry remains the same no matter what filling you use.

 If you have a food processor, then making the dough will be very simple and done in a matter of seconds.
-I made the dough by hand which you’ll see in the video below.
+I made the dough by hand which you’ll see in my video and pictures below.

 How To Make Authentic Jamaican Patties

-Below is a step-by step guide on how to make easy Jamaican beef patties.
-Full recipe instructions are on the recipe card at the bottom.
+Here’s a summary of how I make these Jamaican beef patties.
+You can get the full recipe instructions on the recipe card below:

 Step One:

-Pour plain flour into a large mixing bowl and add a tablespoon each of curry powder, turmeric, baking powder and a teaspoon of salt.
-Mix until evenly distributed.
+I pour plain flour into a large mixing bowl and add a tablespoon each of curry powder, turmeric, baking powder and a teaspoon of salt.
+Then I mix everything together until it’s evenly distributed.

 Step Two:

-Pour half of the milk into the mixture and mix together before pouring the remaining half bit-by-bit mixing each time.
+I pour half of the milk into the mixture and mix it together before pouring the remaining half bit-by-bit mixing each time.

-Use your hands to bring the dough together.
-Then place it in the fridge for at least 30 minutes, you can use this time to prepare the filling.
+Using my hands, I bring the dough together.
+Then place it in the fridge for at least 30 minutes, in this time I prepare the filling.

 Top Tip: It’s so important to work quickly with the dough and not to handle it with your hands too much.
 You don’t want to melt the dough as you’ll get less of a flaky texture.